 Current COVID-19 Policies

-Appointment-only public access to our campuses is limited to 9 a.m. to 3 p.m.
+Public access to our campuses is limited to 8 a.m. to 5 p.m, Monday - Friday.
 Visitors must present themselves for screening before being permitted to enter campus.
-No meetings involving outside individuals will be held.
-Only SDCOE employees will be allowed in meeting rooms, except for job interviews.
 Please continue to hold virtual meetings whenever possible.

 - Hours of Operation

 - About Our Meeting Spaces

 Note: At this time, due to the COVID-19 pandemic, public access to our campuses is limited to 8 a.m. to 5 p.m, Monday through Friday.